carat25/ecommerce-app/README.md

 # Sprinkles and Dreams - Ecommerce website
-Simple ecommerce website using React, Sass and Firebase.
+Simple ecommerce website using React, Sass, Javascript and Firebase.

 # Table of Contents